Jambo-Dev/frontend_craft_project/README.md

 This project was designed to test your abilities to take a typical work product from a developer and execute the user interface as designed by a UX/UI specialist.

-Your goal is to use the existing Angular application code and modify the components HTML and Styling (CSS, LESS, SCSS) to meet or exceed the design mockup provided.
+Your goal is to use the existing Angular application code and modify the components HTML and Styling (LESS, SCSS, SASS, CSS) to meet or exceed the design mockup provided.

+If you are not as familiar with Angular you may choose to do the project with a different framework, however you will have to do all the leg work setting up that framework.
+Keep in mind Angular is the main framework we work with.

 ## Design Mockup
 ![alt text](https://github.com/Jambo-Dev/frontend_craft_project/blob/main/Contact%20Profile.png)